Particle detection performance and Geant4 simulation with low-cost CMOS technology: Data acquisition

 \section{Data acquisition}

-To record the data with our experimental setup we use a Raspberry Pi3 and Picamera libraries \cite{picamera}.
+To record the data with our experimental setup, we use a Raspberry Pi3 and Picamera libraries \cite{picamera}.
 The latter allows us to configure the parameters of the OV5647 sensor.
 The regular use of the OV5647 is to take photographs, with that purpose various camera settings can change according to light conditions.
 Therefore, to ensure stability in the data acquisition we require to fix the following settings: \begin{itemize} \item Shutter speed = 0.5 seconds (i.e. the exposure time with which each frame will be taken).
-This time is enough to capture $\mathcal{O}(10^3)$ radioactive decay from the selected sources. \item Image resolution = $2592\times1944$ pixels (5 Mp), which is the maximum resolution. \item Analog gain = 8.
+This time is enough to capture $\mathcal{O}(10^3)$ radioactive decays from the selected sources. \item Image resolution = $2592\times1944$ pixels (5 Mp), which is the maximum resolution. \item Analog gain = 8.
 This gives the maximum stable response of the camera without image distortion. \item Digital gain = 1.
-This is an artificial gain done by software set to its minimum value. \item White balance = 1.
+This is an artificial gain performed by software set to its minimum value. \item White balance = 1.
 This value is equivalent to no color correction since we are not looking at visible light. \end{itemize}

-For capturing images we use the 10-bit Bayer format for the ADC counts.
-This format is defined by three color matrices (RGB) distributed in the CMOS sensor, so that 25\% of the pixels are red, 50\% green, and 25\% blue \cite{picamera}.
+To capture unprocessed images that use a color filter pattern, we used the 10-bit Bayer format of the Picamera library for the ADC counts, which does not compress the data.
+This format is defined by three color matrices (RGB) distributed in the CMOS sensor, so that 25\% of the pixels are red, 50\% green and 25\% blue \cite{picamera}.
 Since we are interested only in the intensity of each pixel and not its color, we add these three partial matrices to obtain a full matrix with the intensities in ADC values and save them in Python 'npz' format.

-To obtain the background we captured 1000 frames, equivalent to 500 seconds of actual exposure time, with the OV5647 inside the dark box without a radioactive source.
-The processing of each frame with the Raspberry Pi including the matrix conversion and the data saving is approximately 11.5 seconds per frame, adding to a total of about 3 hours and 11 minutes of data taking.
+To obtain the background, we captured 1000 frames, equivalent to 500 seconds of actual exposure time, with the OV5647 inside the dark box without a radioactive source.
+The processing of each frame with the Raspberry Pi, including the matrix conversion and the data saving is approximately 11.5 seconds per frame, adding to a total of about 3 hours and 11 minutes of data taking.